Low-Rank Multi-Objective Linear Programming: Conclusion

 \section{Conclusion}

 In this article, we examined an approach that reduces the number of objectives in a multi-objective linear program (MOLP) to the rank of the objective matrix.
+A review of the literature reveals approaches for transforming vector linear programs (VLPs) into MOLPs, e.g., \textcite{Sawaragi_etal_1985}, and generalizations, e.g., \textcite{Dempe_etal_2015}.
+Our proposed method applies the transformation in reverse.

-This is achieved by transforming the MOLP into an equivalent vector linear program (VLP).
-The objective matrix is decomposed into two factors: one forms a new ordering cone, and the other factor remains as the objective matrix.
+For the transformation, the objective matrix is decomposed into two factors: one forms a new ordering cone, and the other factor remains as the objective matrix.
 Examples demonstrate the value of this approach, as it can significantly reduce computing time.
 Moreover, it becomes much easier for decision makers to understand and interpret the problem and its solutions.
-This method is not limited to MOLP but can also be applied to VLP in general.
+This method is not limited to MOLP but can also be applied to VLP.
+More generally, it can be used for arbitrary vector optimization problems with linear objectives that are linearly dependent, independent of the structure of the feasible set.

-This approach can only handle rank-minimal factorizations.
-Using the concept of generalized minimality, we expanded the approach to the case when the factorization is not rank-minimal and stated a more advanced theorem on the equivalence of MOLP and VLP.
-As a corollary, we obtained Theorem~2.11 in~\textcite{Gal_Leberling_1977} on nonessential objectives.
+This approach can only handle decompositions into matrices whose number of columns or rows, respectively, is minimal, that is, equal to the rank of the objective matrix.
+Using the concept of generalized minimality, we extended the approach to non-minimal decompositions, and stated a more advanced theorem on the equivalence of MOLP and VLP.
+As a corollary, we obtained Theorem~2.11 in~\textcite{Gal_Leberling_1977} on nonessential objectives, similar to Corollary~1 in~\textcite{Thoai_2012}.
 We illustrated that, after eliminating nonessential objectives, some redundant information (i.e., linear dependence) may remain in the problem.
 This occurs because linear combinations might not be conic combinations.
 With our approach, linear dependence is eliminated.